 III.
-BUDGET
+Budget:

-General obligation bonds are voter-approved debt, which are secured by the legal obligation to levy ad valorem property taxes sufficient to pay annual debt services.
-Senate Bill 222 provides for a statutory lien to secure repayment of general obligation bonds.
-General obligation bonds are independent from the District's general fund.
-As authorized by the taxpayers, the County Director of Finance is obligated to levy ad valorem taxes on a property subject to taxation in the District.
-Costs associated with the Bonds do not impact the District's general fund.
+General Obligation bonds are voter-approved debt, which are secured by the legal obligation to levy ad valorem property taxes sufficient to pay annual debt services.
+General Obligation bonds are independent from the District's general fund.
+As authorized by the taxpayers, the Sacramento County Director of Finance is obligated to levy ad valorem taxes on property subject to taxation in the District.